How to Choose Health Insurance in 6 Steps

 4. Choose a health insurance company

-Most people look at both costs and star ratings to find a health insurance company that is both high quality and affordable.
+Most people look at costs and star ratings to find a health insurance company that is both high quality and affordable.
 The company you select can affect how easy it is to use your insurance, the quality of the customer service and how much you pay.

 Company